loris-verga/TheDualityOfSimilarity/_includes/intro.md

 </p>
 </div>
 <br>
-This asymmetry is striking and raises a central question:
-<h5 style="margin-top:30px; color:#d02c2c;">Which subreddits are responsible for emitting this negativity, and where do they send it?</h5>
+This asymmetry is striking and raises a central question: Which subreddits are responsible for emitting this negativity, and where do they send it?

 #### Subreddits emitting the most negative links